iosphere/Leaflet.hotline/README.md

 # Leaflet.hotline

 A Leaflet plugin for drawing colored gradients along polylines.
 This is useful for visualising values along a course, for example: elevation, velocity, or heart rate.
 Inspired by [Leaflet.heat](https://github.com/Leaflet/Leaflet.heat/).

 ## Requirements

-Leaflet.hotline only works with **Leaflet 1.0.0-rc.1**, which is available through NPM, Bower, and [GitHub download](https://github.com/Leaflet/Leaflet/archive/v1.0.0-rc.1.zip).
+Leaflet.hotline works with **Leaflet 1.0.3**, which is available through NPM, Bower, and [GitHub download](http://cdn.leafletjs.com/leaflet/v1.0.3/leaflet.zip).
 Leaflet.hotline needs a browser with canvas support because it creates its own renderer that draws on a canvas element.